Why you need brand guidelines (plus how to create them in three easy steps)

 Another key aspect of your visual identity is your primary brand color.
 This color is easy to select, since it’s typically the most prominent shade used within your logo.

-You can complete the next part of your Adobe Express brand guidelines by simply selecting the color you want to take the spotlight in your branded graphics.
+You can complete the next part of your Adobe Express brand guidelines by selecting the overarching color that will take the spotlight in your branded graphics.
 If you’ve already uploaded your logo, Adobe Express will automatically suggest colors from your design, so you don’t have to worry about finding the correct shade.

 3. Choose your fonts